osolari/osolari.github.io/content/authors/admin/_index.md

 ## About Me

-Omid Shams Solari is the Lead AI Research Scientist at Natera Inc.
+Omid Shams Solari is the Lead AI Research Scientist at Natera Inc. Previously

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.